 Take chocolate wafer, bite off opposite corners, place in cup of hot cocoa, sip hot cocoa using wafer as straw.
 As soon as the hot cocoa hits your tongue, throw the entire wafer into your mouth and enjoy the gooey, quadruple-chocolatey goodness of the now melting wafer.
 You have just slammed your Tim Tam.
 You’re welcome.

--Whisk together cocoa powder and sugar in pot on stove to break up any lumps
+- Whisk together cocoa powder and sugar in pot on stove to break up any lumps.
+Pour in the milk.

 This is a simple and straightforward hot cocoa recipe.
 Try adding a dash of cinnamon or nutmeg (or both!) and a splash of vanilla extract while heating for a spiced treat.